-The Foreign Language Exam tests your reading ability in a foreign language of your choice.
-As a pass/fail exam, you need to show proficiency in the language, sufficient to conduct scholarly research, rather than fluency.
+The Foreign Language Exam, a requirement in the MA program, tests reading ability in a foreign language of your choice.
+As a pass/fail exam, you need to show proficiency at a level sufficient to conduct scholarly research.
 The rationale for the exam is to ensure that each MA student can conduct future research in at least two languages.
 So if English is your second language, you are exempted from the exam.
 To get the exemption, please provide the Graduate chair with supporting documentation, such as a transcript from a university teaching classes in the language for which you request the exemption

 To register for the exam, simply e-mail your Graduate Chair by the stated deadline in the college bulletin, indicating your chosen language.
 Fall deadlines are in September and the exam is in December; spring deadlines are in February and the exam in April.
 If you are not able to take the exam on the stated days, inform the Chair and an alternative time will be arranged.

 There are opportunities on campus for students who want to strengthen their English language skills.

 1. The Brooklyn College American Language Academy (ALA), which offers an intensive English language program, has been re-instated.
 The ALA grants 1-20 for students requiring F-1 status.
 For additional information, please contact Barbara Jaccarino at (718) 951-5000 ext.
 3031.

 2. The Department of English offers an Advanced Writing Workshop for ESL Graduate Students: English 6000X.
 This course covers: Reading academic texts; Discussing readings; Relating texts to one’s studies and experiences (whole class, group and individual work); Writing summaries of texts, multiple drafts of essays; Giving oral presentations; and Reviewing grammar trouble spots.